Chile cancels APEC trade summit and major climate gathering after riots

 A foreign diplomat in Chile who asked not to be named characterized the reaction to the cancellation as “more sad than angry,” but said he and others breathed a collective sigh of relief as logistical and security concerns had mounted with the unrest in Santiago.

-Chile’s embattled leader fired almost half his cabinet this week - including his finance, interior and economy ministers - in a bid to quell the protests but to little effect.
+Pinera fired almost half his cabinet this week - including his finance, interior and economy ministers - in a bid to quell the protests, but to little effect.

-With Pinera’s popularity at an all-time low, Chileans have been calling for new protests.
-The U.N. has said it will send a team to investigate allegations of human rights abuses by security forces.
+With Pinera’s popularity at an all-time low, Chileans have been calling for new protests, while the U.N. has said it will send a team to investigate allegations of human rights abuses by security forces.

-Chile took over from the original host of the COP25, Brazil, after that country elected climate skeptic Jair Bolsonaro as president.

 Jorge Heine, a former Chilean minister and now politics professor at the Pardee School of Global Studies at Boston University, said the effects of the decision on Chile’s international standing could be significant.